gamesbykevin/GoogleTranslateNodeJS/README.md

 #### This function is great to tweak if you need to create a config file to support multiple langugages for your video games

-When you run this file don't tweak the sleep duration.
-The reason is to prevent google from blocking us so we don't make too many requests.
+When you run this file you might need to increase the sleep duration.
+This variable is to prevent google from blocking us so we don't make too many requests in a short amount of time.

 ```javascript
 const sleepDuration = 5000;